 If default judgment has been entered against you personally, or your company you should get immediate legal assistance from a lawyer who is experienced in litigation.
 This article sets out the requirements that your lawyer must consider when applying to have default judgment set aside.

-There can be a number of circumstances where a person or company find themselves in the predicament of failing to enter a defence in a proceeding, that causes the other side to succeed in their application for default judgment against them.
+There can be several circumstances where a person finds themselves in the predicament of failing to enter a defence in a proceeding that results in the other side to succeed in their application for default judgment against them.

 The most common circumstance is that the defendant is unaware of the claim and statement of claim.

 If the claim and statement of claim are made pursuant to 109X (1)(a) of the Corporations Act 2001 (Cth) the pleadings may be sent by mail to the company’s registered office or left at the registered office.

 If the company directors fail to update their new company address on the ASIC register, they may be unaware of a proceeding due to the claim and statement of claim being served at the company’s old address.
 Other times, defendants who have their home address as their registered office may become unaware of service to their registered office if they are away from their home for an extended period of time.